Found a 1966 dime in your pocket change or old coin jar? You might be sitting on more than ten cents.

 1966 SMS Special Strike Dime Value

-The 1966 SMS Special Strike Dime Value represents a unique collector-focused production created during a pivotal moment in American coinage history.
+The 1966 SMS Special Strike Dime represents the collector-focused production created during a pivotal gap in American coinage history — the only three-year window (1965–1967) when traditional proof sets were not offered by the U.S. Mint.

 1966 SMS Special Strike Dime Price/Grade Chart